zx80/flask-simple-auth/README.md

 ### Authentication

-Three directives impact *how* and *when* authentication is performed.
 The main configuration directive is `FSA_AUTH` which governs authentication methods used by the `get_user` function, as described in the following sections.